josephsgithub/pyfun/history/README.md

 # [Short History of Python](/README.md)

-This summary of Python history is by no means complete, just an overview.
+> This summary of Python history is by no means complete, just an

-Most Python usage was server-side including stuff in connection with web servers (not browsers).
-This is why we say “back end” language.

-Perl was Python’s main competitor and predecessor, which dominated server-side programming for years in the late 90s and early 2000s.
+> overview.

+Python was created in 1989 over Christmas when Guido van Rossum wanted something fun to do.
+A Monty Python fan (aren’t we all), he decided to give his “hobby” language the namesake.
+He states he specifically wanted to “appeal to UNIX/C hackers” and given that Perl was the dominate server-side web programming language probably wanted something a bit more robust for larger projects.
+Turns out the rest of the world would eventually agree.
 For that time Python was the new kid on the block.
-Where Perl took the creative “there is more than one way to do it” Python took the “there is only one way to do it” approach.
+Where Perl took the creative there-is-more-than-one-way-to-do-it approach Python took the enterprise-friendly, there-is-one-best-way-to-do-it approach.
 The rivalry was fierce but in the end most would agree Python won.
-Perl is still a fantastic shell programming language, however, with a much better syntax for shell one-liners much like the `sed` and `awk` equivalents `perl` was originally designed to replace.
+Perl is still a fantastic *shell* programming language–particularly for one-liners much like the `sed` and `awk` equivalents `perl` was originally designed to replace, but Python has garnered the trust enterprises that have even replaced the much more formal Java with Python.

 ## Whitespace Novelty